Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 But it was sort of like a person who's been vastly overweight all his life, loses the weight, still feels fat for six months psychologically.

-We we still were losers in our minds.
+We still were losers in our minds.

-We're the minority, even when we were in the majority.
+We were in the minority, even when we were in the majority.

 We didn't know how to do it.

-And of course the drive-by's treated us like the minority, even when we were the majority, because they resented us being there.
+And of course, the drive-bys treated us like the minority, even when we were the majority, because they resented us being there.

 This is a golden opportunity here in the McCain campaign.